 “We, both myself and the staff at the organization, have received threats, intimidation, and blackmail on my Facebook page.
 In front of the office where we work is the house of a congressman who monitors our office all day, when we come in and when we leave.
 On various occasions, he has appeared the doorway cleaning his gun as an intimidation tactic.”

 These are only a few examples of the many threats we have learned about from women’s rights groups who have been targeted in the midst of Nicaragua’s political crisis.
 We strongly urge the government and international community to protect and stand up for women’s rights and lives during this critical time.

 Global Fund for Women joins the international chorus of organizations and individuals condemning the violence and repression and calling for a peaceful resolution to the political crisis in Nicaragua.
-We urge the international community to stand in solidarity with our partners in Nicaragua and to call on the Nicaraguan government to protect the lives, rights, and freedoms of its citizens and ensure the safety of women human rights defenders now and always.
+We urge the international community to stand in solidarity with women in Nicaragua and to call on the Nicaraguan government to protect the lives, rights, and freedoms of its citizens and ensure the safety of women human rights defenders now and always.